evtimovr/missing_data_techniques_RI/README.md

   Run file acceptance_loop_2.R to get the results corresponding to combination 2 Run file acceptance_loop_3.R to get the results corresponding to combination 3

+- Run the scripts in acceptance_loop_adjustables_4_vars.R and acceptance_loop_adjustables_5_vars.R for potentially different sets of combinations of parameters.

 All dependecies will be automatically flagged - if any packages are missing from the environment, the console will return this as dependency.
 If they are available, they will be added to the environment.

 Output: